Breandán Ó Buachalla

 Ó Buachalla was born in Cork City in 1936 and went to school at Saint Nessan's Christian Brothers School.
 He attended University College Cork from which he obtained a degree in Celtic studies.
-He taught at Queen's University Belfast and was a Professor of Irish at the Dublin Institute for Advanced Studies's School of Celtic Studies for five years between 1973 and 1978.
+He taught at Queen's University Belfast and was a professor of Irish at the Dublin Institute for Advanced Studies's School of Celtic Studies for five years between 1973 and 1978.
 Following this Ó Buachalla was Professor of Modern Irish Language and Literature at University College Dublin for eighteen years between 1978 and 1996.
 He was a visiting professor at three institutes in the United States: these were the University of Notre Dame, New York University, and Boston College.
 He also achieved the Parnell Fellowship at the University of Cambridge in the United Kingdom.
-At the time of his death he was Professor of Irish at the University of Notre Dame, the only faculty of Modern Irish language outside Ireland.
+At the time of his death, he was Professor of Irish at the University of Notre Dame, the only faculty of Modern Irish language outside Ireland.

-He was married to Aingeal.
-She outlived him.
+He was married to Aingeal, who outlived him.
 The couple had three children, daughters, Bridóg and Clíona, and son, Traolach.
-Following his death in 2010, Minister for Tourism, Culture and Sport, Mary Hanafin, paid tribute, calling Ó Buachalla "a giant among his peers" and lamenting that "his passing is more than a personal loss to his family, it is a great loss also to the Irish language and learning".

 Among his other works are I mBéal Feirste Cois Cuain, Peadar Ó Doirnín: amhráin, Nua-Dhuanaire II, Cathal Buí: amhráin, and Na Stíobhartaigh agus an tAos Léinn: King Seamas.

 Breandán Ó Buachalla died on 20 May 2010 after suffering a brain haemorrhage at his home in Dublin.
 He was 74.
+Following his death, Minister for Tourism, Culture and Sport, Mary Hanafin, paid tribute.